intel/nauta/docs/user-guide/actions/launch_jupyter.md

 # Launching Jupyter Interactive Notebook

-You can use Jupyter Notebook to run and display the results of your experiments.
+Use the Jupyter Notebook to run and display the results of your experiments.
 This section discusses the following main topics:

  - [Launching Jupyter Interactive Notebook](#launching-jupyter-interactive-notebook)
  - [Storage and Session Data](#storage-and-session-data)